Eric Spear

-Eric Spear (18 April 1908 – 3 November 1966), was an English composer best known for his film scores and the theme of the ITV soap opera Coronation Street.
+Eric Spear (18 April 1908 – 3 November 1966) was an English composer best known for his film scores and the theme of the ITV soap opera Coronation Street.

 Early life and career

 Spear was born in Croydon in 1908.
 He participated in the 1953 film Street of Shadows, and his theme for the 1954 movie Meet Mr. Callaghan was rendered as a best-selling record by Les Paul.
 He also wrote music and lyrics for the 1959 musical Kookaburra, which played at the Princes Theatre.
+Spear wrote the theme tune to Coronation Street in his Finchley home, where he lived until he moved away in 1959.
 For a short time in the 1960s, Spear lived in Guernsey.

 Coronation Street theme tune

 In 1954, Spear was commissioned to write the theme tune to The Grove Family, a BBC series that ran for three years, which is generally regarded as the UK's first real soap opera.
 The series is now forgotten, but it led to another commission six years later by rival channel Granada Television.
 The theme, originally entitled "Lancashire Blues", was commissioned by Peter Taylor at De Wolfe Music for a new television soap opera called Florizel Street.
-Spear was paid £6; however, the name of the serial was changed to Coronation Street, because cast member William Roache (Ken Barlow) could not pronounce the title, and because it was felt that the name bore a resemblance to Zoflora, a popular floral concentrated disinfectant.
-Although originally scheduled to run for just six weeks, Coronation Street went on to become the world's longest-running television soap opera.
+Spear was paid £6 for the task (£136.54 in 2024).
+However, the name of the serial was changed to Coronation Street, because cast member William Roache (Ken Barlow) could not pronounce the title, and because it was felt that the name bore a resemblance to Zoflora, a popular floral concentrated disinfectant.
+Although originally scheduled to run for just six weeks, Coronation Street went on to become the world's longest-running television soap opera, and Roache as the longest-serving soap actor in the world.

 The cornet player Ronnie Hunt (playing trumpet on the recording) found the recording session frustrating, as Spear insisted on many takes before obtaining the sound that he wanted.
 For most of the programme's run since 1960, the theme tune has only been modified by converting it to stereo.
 Since 31 May 2010, a new version has replaced the original arrangement, coinciding with the programme's shift to HDTV with new opening titles.
 The new version has been criticised by many viewers as lacking the atmospheric quality of the original.
 The commercial break 'motif' to the 'End of Part 1' card was also replaced by a newer, less substantial version.
-The new version of the theme also differs by being less strident than the original, with less of an orchestral sound, and having a shorter closing section, which is often 'squashed' by the voice-over announcing the upcoming programme menu across ITV's channels.
+The new version of the theme also differs by being less strident than the original, with less of an orchestral sound, and having a shorter closing section, which is occasionally 'squashed' by the voice-over announcing the upcoming programme menu across ITV's channels.